 |Positive thinking does work actually on the soccer field.
 Really, it’s about moving on from mistakes and focusing on what you can do to make things better.
 Is your glass half-empty or half-full?
 How you answer this age-old question may reflect your outlook on life and whether you’re optimistic or pessimistic.
 In fact, studies show that these personality traits —optimism and pessimism — can affect how well you live and even how long you live.

 Need an attitude adjustment?
 Find out how to reduce your stress by halting negative thoughts and practicing positive self-talk.
 Thinking positive and forgetting about mistakes in soccer can make you a much better player.
-If fact, all the top players in the world make mistakes, lose the ball or even score an own goa, but they move on and think about the next play.
+If fact, all the top players in the world make mistakes, lose the soccer ball or even score an own goal, but they move on and think about the next play.
 They don’t dwell on errors or missed shots.